-A good number of universities allow companies to advertise positions, organize career fairs and interview sessions.
+A good number of universities allow company recruiters to advertise positions during campus events such as career fairs or interview sessions.
 While building your on-campus brand, it is crucial to do more than required (doing more than what other companies are doing).
 Organizing student competitions and publishing student job openings in campus publications and newspapers are also good ways to build a presence on a campus.

 #5 Use social media marketing to your advantage

-Having a referral system for your campus ambassador program is a great way to incentivize both past and future ambassadors to be a part of your campus ambassador program as well.
+Having a referral system for your campus ambassador positions is a great way to incentivize both past and future ambassadors to be a part of your campus ambassador program as well.
 This helps you know your campus ambassadors’ social lives much better and build a specific culture around your campus ambassador program.
-Referrals from Student Union leaders, graduate assistants and a student ambassador program are all good ways to build a reputation on a university and keep the chain going.
+Referrals from Student Union leaders, graduate assistants and a student ambassador program are all good ways to build a reputation on college campuses and keep the chain going.

 #6 Stop at nothing in providing necessary training’s

 After selecting your ambassadors, you will need to bring them to your office and start their training.
 You can first start by training your ambassadors around the specific tasks which will not only help them provide value for your company, but also help them to get know your brand better.
 Then move one to whichever specific goals that would be most beneficial to them in the future.
 Making a good impression on your ambassadors at this stage means not only creating a valuable employee, but also building a better public image of your brand.